 Ohio Senate passes Rulli bill to improve school facilities

-COLUMBUS — The Ohio Senate today passed legislation, sponsored by state Sen. Michael Rulli, that will invest an additional $100 million in general obligation bonds through the Ohio Facilities Construction Commission for the renovation and construction of school buildings.
+The Ohio Senate passed legislation, sponsored by state Sen. Michael Rulli, that will invest an additional $100 million in general obligation bonds through the Ohio Facilities Construction Commission for the renovation and construction of school buildings.

-“By approving this funding we are allowing the good work that is being done for our schools and students to continue without delay,” said Rulli of Salem, R-33rd.
-“All students, regardless of their economic status or geographic location, should have the opportunity to learn in a health and safe environment, and this bill helps to ensure that remains true.”
+“By approving this funding we are allowing the good work that is being done for our schools and students to continue without delay,” said Rulli of Salem, R-33rd, on Wednesday.

-The bill would allow the commission to move up the equity list and help more schools now, rather than waiting for the additional funding it would receive in the next capital bill.
-Priority for the renovations is given to lower wealth districts.
+The bill would allow the commission to move up the equity list and help more schools now, rather than waiting for the additional funding that it would receive in the next capital bill.
+Priority for the renovations is given to lower-wealth districts.

 If the bill is passed by the Ohio House and signed by Gov. Mike DeWine, it would bring the total authorization for school facility renovations to $700 million for the capital biennium.